Jon9l/SugarySpire-ExhibitionNight-1-3-2-recreation/README.md

-This repository uses [1.3 decomp](https://github.com/azphina/SugarySpire-ExhibitionNight) as a basis.
+This repository uses [Azphina's decomp](https://github.com/azphina/SugarySpire-ExhibitionNight) as a basis.
 It is not a 100% recreation and has a few additional bug fixes.

 # Original description